Policies and Procedures

 Medicines

-Sunflowers day nursery have strict guidance on the storage and administering of medication.
+Sunflowers day nursery has strict guidance on the storage and administering of medication.

 *The parent must fill in a medication form and give written permission to administer any medication.
 Medication will be administered by a senior staff member and be witnessed by another member of staff.